Goer17/U-Net-PyTorch/README.md

-# An implementation of U-Net based on
+# An implementation of U-Net based on PyTorch